 Skip spinach and strong brassicas

 Avoid fresh spinach and heavy brassicas (kale, broccoli, cauliflower, cabbage) in regular mixes.
-These can be slow to digest for many aquarium species, may reduce acceptance, and in some cases contribute to water-quality issues if uneaten.
+These vegetables can be slow to digest for many aquarium species, reduce acceptance, and—if uneaten—contribute to water‑quality issues.

 When in doubt, opt for milder plant matter that fish readily accept.